Agrylin (Anagrelide Hydrochloride)

 What If You Miss a Dose?

-If you forget to take a dose, skip that dose completely and take your next dose at the normal scheduled time.
-Do not take a double dose to make up for the missed one.
+If you forget to take a dose, skip it and take your next dose at the regular time.
+Do not double up on doses.

 Available Tablet Strengths